Didr/archinstall/CONTRIBUTING.md

 ## Coding convention

-ArchInstall's goal is to follow [PEP8](https://www.python.org/dev/peps/pep-0008/) as best as it can with some minor exceptions.<br>
+Archinstall's goal is to follow [PEP8](https://www.python.org/dev/peps/pep-0008/) as best as it can with some minor exceptions.<br>

 The exceptions to PEP8 are: